James Warren (publisher): After Hours and Famous Monsters of Filmland

-Through After Hours, Warren met his future collaborator, Hollywood literary agent Forrest J Ackerman, who submitted the pictorial feature "Girls from Science-Fiction Movies."
+Through After Hours, Warren met his future collaborator, Hollywood literary agent Forrest J Ackerman, who submitted 21 pages of sci-fi and monster-film features, including the pictorial "Girls from Science-Fiction Movies, all published in After Hours #4", leading this issue to be nicknamed Famous Monsters #0 by collectors.
 Following correspondence and telephone calls, they met in person in New York City in late 1957.
 There, Ackerman showed Warren a horror movie-themed issue of the French magazine Cinéma (revue) 57 by Fédération française des ciné-clubs.
 Recalling his youth seeing black-and-white horror movies in theaters, and realizing many of those movies were playing on television to a new generation of children, he was inspired to launch an accompanying magazine "carefully crafted to spoof the monsters and yet treat them as 'heroes' ...
 The adults wouldn't buy it, but the kids — those millions of Baby Boomers — would.
 A few weeks later I was in Forry Ackerman's living room in California, choosing the photos and article content for a one-shot magazine called Famous Monsters of Filmland, which went on sale that January with a February 1958 cover date."
 Warren said it sold out its 200,000 print run within days.